joerivanveen/static-site-to-pwa/README.md

 Please note: The version parameter is mandatory.
 Data-root is also mandatory and must contain the correct protocol + domain + portnumber (not necessary when default) of your website, without trailing slash.

 The `cache_this_folder.txt` file is mentioned in the `make_pwa.vbs` as a trigger for the download ability, you can change the name there if you want to use a different trigger file.
+You can for instance use `book.htm` if you wish every folder that contains a file named book.htm to be downloadable.

 ### Indexing your site for the pwa
 Now drop the root folder of your static site on the `make_pwa.vbs` script.
 This will index your site and write `assets.js` to the pwa folder in it.
 Please wait for the confirmation.